CaseyHofland/GameSettings/README.md

-# GameSettings
+# Game Settings
-Easily configure and extend Game Settings for Unity.
+Easily configure and create game settings for Unity.